matrixzj/documentations/pages/bash/gnu_awk.md

 zou
 ```

-If *array* is present, it is cleared, and then the zeroth element of *array* is set to the entire portion of *string* matched by *regexp*.
+If *array* is present, it is cleared, and then the firth (0) element of *array* is set to the entire portion of *string* matched by *regexp*.
 If *regexp* contains parentheses, the integer-indexed elements of *array* are set to contain the portion of *string* matching the corresponding parenthesized subexpression.
 ```bash
 $ awk 'BEGIN{test = "matrix"; if(match(test, /t.*x/, array)){for (i in array) printf("index: %s, value: %s\n", i, array[i])}}'
 index: 0start, value: 3